ianbrucey/Funlynk-final/context-engine/global-context.md

  **Problem Statement** : It is difficult for individuals to discover and participate in niche, spontaneous, or hyper-local activities (e.g., pickup basketball, music jam sessions, drumline practices).
 Existing platforms are geared towards formal, pre-planned events, leaving a gap for real-time, community-driven discovery.

- **Project Scope** : This project is a mobile-first social network designed for activity-first discovery.
+ **Project Scope** : This project is a Laravel web application designed for activity-first discovery.

 * **In Scope:** User profiles, a follower-based social graph, creation of free and paid activities, a map-based discovery engine, a "Flare" system for activity inquiries, and integrated payments for hosts.
 * **Out of Scope (for MVP):** Advanced event management tools (e.g., complex ticketing tiers, assigned seating), formal group/club management pages, in-app advertising platforms.